Google

 By submitting, you agree that Singapore Property may contact you about this and similar properties.

-Parc Life Executive Condominium: Premium Living at Sembawang Crescent
+Parc Life Executive Condominium: A Mature Community Investment in Sembawang

 Frequently Asked Questions

-How does Parc Life's pricing per square foot compare to recent Sembawang market transactions?
+How does Parc Life's pricing compare to recent per-square-foot transactions in Sembawang?

-How does Parc Life compare to nearby competing Executive Condominium developments?
+How does Parc Life compare to competing EC developments in the North Region?

-What is the future supply pipeline for residential developments in the Sembawang district?
+What is the future supply pipeline in the Sembawang/North Region, and how might it affect Parc Life values?